 8. Stick your table legs in buckets of water.
 Thwart inquisitive ants from climbing up the legs of your table by sinking each leg into a bucket of water.
 The bugs wont be able to cross the water to your table leg, which means you’ll be free to safely eat your food.

-Any combination of the tips above will definitely provide you with all natural bug repellents that will help you keep the bugs at bay.
-And if you love this list but you're too lazy to act on it, then consider Real Purity's Herbal Insect Repellent, an all natural repellent that uses essential oils to keep the bugs away from your entire family.
+Any combination of the tips above will definitely provide you with natural bug repellents that will help you keep the bugs at bay.
+And if you love this list but you're too lazy to act on it, then consider Real Purity's Herbal Insect Repellent, natural repellent that uses essential oils to keep the bugs away from your entire family.